fsnovais/ShareVid/README.md

 ### What's the problem?

-While most busiesses are reopening, people often will face crowded places, risking their well being unnecessarily
+While most businesses are reopening, people often will face crowded places, risking their well being unnecessarily

 ### How can technology help?